 Special Administrative Processing

 For some visa applicants additional security checks may need to be performed prior to a visa being issued.
 These security checks are often referred to as “Special Administrative Processing”.
 These are done for a variety of different reasons including your country of citizenship, field of study/research, having a name similar to that of an individual in a U.S. criminal database.
 It is important to understand that additional processing is not a visa denial it is a delay.
 Most processing will be completed within 60 days.
-Once this “Special Admnistrative Processing” has been initiated by the U.S. Consulate it cannot be stopped until it has been completed in Washington D.C. and no inquiries may be made on your behalf until 60 days have passed from the initiation of the processing.
-For additional information please see the U.S. State Department website on Administrative Processing.
+Once this “Special Administrative Processing” has been initiated by the U.S. Consulate it cannot be stopped until it has been completed in Washington D.C. and no inquiries may be made on your behalf until 60 days have passed from the initiation of the processing.

 There are a variety of security checks that may be performed for a variety of different reasons including: